 Unfortunately, Whitman was not well enough to travel across the river to Philadelphia.
 He wrote to Mrs. George W. Childs (the wife of the Philadelphia publisher at whose mansion the meeting was proposed) with this apology:

-So the meeting would have to take place at Whitman's residence at 431 Stevens Street, Camden, NJ.
+So the meeting would have to take place at Whitman's lodgings at 431 Stevens Street, Camden, NJ.

 There must have a been an immediate reply to this letter as Whitman confirmed his availability the same morning: